Top tips to measure the success of an event!

 Adding a digital element to your event is a great way of easily seeing the impact you’re having.
 You could run a social media campaign alongside it and get people to live post from the day, and then see how many took part; you could create a bespoke landing page on your website and measure the amount of traffic you receive, or monitor general spikes in terms of followers on social media or your number of website hits.

 Has this sparked any ideas for how you can measure the success of your event?
-We have lots more hints and tips in our free events planning pack, which you can download by visiting this page.
+We have lots more hints and tips in our free events planning pack.

 You can also give us a call!
 Talk to us today on 0191 268 7555, or email firstname.lastname@example.org for more information.